-That is the grit and that is the leadership, but that is not all.
+While that is the grit and that is the leadership, when it comes to Southern Miss football, that is not all.

 Southern Miss has an experienced on-the-field leader in Nick Mullens.
 I want to take a minute to compare him with cross-state rival Chad Kelly.
 You see, Kelly was a four-star prospect; Mullens was only a two-star.
-Kelly had offers from all of the major programs; Mullens’ name was hardly known by any of them.
+Kelly had offers from all of the major programs; Mullens’ name was hardly known.

 It was Chad Kelly who accepted a scholarship from lofty Clemson, a team that had gone nearly undefeated, while Nick Mullens was accepting a scholarship from Southern Miss at the very time that USM was embarrassingly winless.

-It was four-star Chad Kelly who was dismissed from Clemson while two-star Nick Mullens worked hard to win the starting job at Southern Miss.
+It was four-star Chad Kelly who was dismissed from Clemson while two-star Nick Mullens worked hard and proved his grit by winning the starting job at Southern Miss.